$0 Queensland Foster Care Quick-Start Checklist

 The foster care system in Queensland involves two separate lines of accountability: one for the Department (DCSSDS) and one for your LCS.
 Understanding which body to complain to — and how — matters enormously for getting a resolution.

 Complaints about the Department: If you are unhappy with a decision made by a Child Safety Officer or with the Department's handling of a child's case plan, your first step is to raise it with the CSO's supervisor.
-If that does not resolve it, you can escalate to the DCSSDS regional office or file a complaint through the Queensland Ombudsman.
-The Queensland Family and Child Commission (QFCC) also accepts complaints about the child protection system and conducts independent investigations.
+If that does not resolve it, ask DCSSDS about its complaints process; the Queensland Ombudsman may review the government's handling of a complaint.

 Complaints about your LCS: If your concern is with your Licensed Care Service — the quality of support you're receiving, the conduct of your Carer Support Worker, or a decision the agency has made — you can raise it formally through the agency's complaints process.
 If the agency fails to resolve it, you can escalate to the Department, which holds the LCS licensing authority.